AnneCh/Flashloan_Arbitrage/README.md

-FIRST VERSION OF THE BOT
+SIMPLE VERSION OF THE BOT (would rather have the more advanced)

 Bot would only trade BTC/USD
 It would have only two state : BUY or SELL